bitfactory-software/anyxx/index.md

 We call a "lossless type erasing" technique "type tunneling".
 To symbolize the "hide the type information" and bring it "back to light".

+## coupling and separation

+Thight coupling allows information easy to flow and enhances productivity.
+If, in the other Hand, the "Things" couplet are fast moving, the coupling gets a burden.

+So we want to separate the moving parts.

+Examples:

+You will for sure couple with the used Progrmming Language as deep as possible to exploit its benefit.

+You probably want to seperat from the details of the operating system, to easy portation.

+You probably want also to separate the different aspects of your application, because you know